 1957, April – Canadian National Rys purchased the New York Central RR line from Ottawa to 2nd Street West in Cornwall.
 The station was torn down in the 1960s.

 1957, May 23 – the first Canadian National Rys train (no. 441) operated over the relocated main line between Cornwall and Cardinal.
 The new station, that of the post-war design with a flat roof, was at the north end of Station Road, east of Pitt Street in city’s north end.
-There were 3 stub sidings at the station site, one siding to serve a warehouse.
-Between what is Virginia Avenue and Boundary Road was a switchyard dubbed Regis.
+There were 3 stub sidings at the station site, one siding to serve a warehouse that would be built later.

 1957, June 8 – Canadian National Rys began to tear up the abandoned New York Central RR line beginning at Crysler.
 The rails were reused in Montreal for their new hump yard.

 1957, July 20 – the last through Canadian National Rys train operated over the original Grand Trunk Ry line between Cornwall and Cardinal.
 The Cornwall Junction station/tower was dismantled soon afterwards.
-The trackage between the diversion at the yard near Boundary Road to the end of track just south of the Cedars Transmission Line where the former switch was to the Iroquois Constructors Spur was became the Cornwall Spur.
-The Gypsum, Lime & Alabastine Spur was gone due to the Seaway as well.
+The trackage between the diversion (a point called Regis) between Boundary Road and today’s Nick Kaneb Drive to the end of track just south of the Cedars Transmission Line where the former switch of the Iroquois Constructors Spur was became the Cornwall Spur.
+This also included removing about a city block’s worth of the Lalonde Ready Mix Spur.
+The Gypsum, Lime & Alabastine Spur was gone as well due to the Seaway.

 1957, October 14 – Roosevelt International Bridge Company sold their bridges to the American and Canadian Seaway companies.